ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 ## FormData

-[`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) is a great example of a Web API that works great both on the client and the server.
+[`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) is a very useful Web API that works great both on the client and the server, when dealing with forms.

 In the browser, it can be used to easily gather the inputs of a `<form>` tag for communicating with a backend API: